anbox-cloud/discourse-docs/ref/glossary.md

 <a name="ubuntu-pro"></a>
 ### Ubuntu Pro

 Canonical’s service package for Ubuntu that provides enterprise security and support for open-source applications, with managed service offerings available.
-Note the difference between Ubuntu Pro (Infra-only) and Ubuntu Pro (Apps-only); Anbox Cloud requires a full Ubuntu Pro or a Ubuntu Pro (Apps-only) subscription.
+Note the difference between Ubuntu Pro (Infra-only) and full Ubuntu Pro subscriptions.
+Anbox Cloud requires a full Ubuntu Pro subscription.

 See [Ubuntu Pro](https://ubuntu.com/support).